rbennett24/UCSC-EGG-lab/EGG_Lab_Manual_Nov2.md

 audio to consider the relative timing of laryngeal gestures and consonant closure, although the literature reviewed thus far has relatively little to say about this.

-@dicanio2012 has looked at the relative timing of voicing and oral closure, which is particularly useful in fieldwork situations when audio recordings may be noisy.
+DiCanio (2012) has looked at the relative timing of voicing and oral closure, which is particularly useful in fieldwork situations when audio recordings may be noisy.
 For intervocalic stops, DiCanio tallied how often devoicing preceded, followed, or was contemporaneous with closure.
 This can be accomplished by looking for the moment where periodicity begins and ends in the EGG signal; presumably, the end of periodicity